-This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the participation in workshops as part of the Shaping Places for Healthy Lives bid.
+This Privacy Notice sets out what you need to know about how Doncaster Council will use your information for the Shaping Places for Healthy Lives project.

 The Council is committed to meeting its data protection obligations and handling your information securely.
 You should make sure you read and understand this notice before submitting your information to us.